zencifil/tfl/README.md

 * RoadStatusPolicy: Base url is kept in this file instead of appsettings.json.
 I didn't use seperate validator and returned null instead of throwing any exception.

 I first started a bit complex and then simplified the code.
 Also to make (and keep) it simple I ignored exception response object and returned null.

+I didn't create any branch, pushed everything to master.
+Normally I don't work like this (just wanted to stress it out).

 Thank you.